Keremdemix/offlineManga/README.md

 ## 📄 License

-This project is for educational and portfolio purposes.
+This project is licensed under the MIT License.

+You are free to use, modify, and distribute this project for personal or educational purposes, but commercial use without permission is not allowed.

+See the LICENSE file for more details.